locationtech/geomesa/docs/user/cli/ingest.rst

 and Microsoft's Azure file systems are supported with a few configuration changes.
 See :doc:`/user/cli/filesystems` for details.
 Note: The behavior of this argument is changed by the ``--src-list`` argument.

-Instead of specifying files, input data may be piped directly to the ingest command using `stdin` shell redirection.
+By using a single ``-`` for the input files, input data may be piped directly to the ingest command using standard shell redirection.
 Note that this will only work in local mode, and will only use a single thread for ingestion.
 Schema inference is disabled in this case, and progress indicators may not be entirely accurate, as the total size isn't known up front.

 For example::

-    cat foo.csv | geomesa-accumulo ingest ...
+    $ cat foo.csv | geomesa-accumulo ingest ... -
+    $ geomesa-accumulo ingest ... - <foo.csv

 For local ingests, feature writers will be pooled and only flushed periodically.
 The frequency of flushes can be controlled via the system property ``geomesa.ingest.local.batch.size``, and defaults to every 20,000 features.